Kot Addu, Pakistan: Sugar mills

 Besides these, cotton factories, foundries, cotton, woolen, and silk textile mills, flour, and oil mills are also located in this region.
 This area is famous for its handicrafts (Kundra work), and cottage industries.

+Numerous cottage industries are present in the region.
+The area has cotton factories, foundries, cotton, wool and silk textile mills, as well as flour and oil mills.
+This area is known for its handicrafts (Kundra work), and cottage industries.

 Information technology

-With the constantly changing environment in the world and as information technology has become increasingly important, Kot Addu has also adopted this change with a great positive response.
+As information technology has become increasingly important, Kot Addu has adopted this change.
 The first professional information technology center was introduced in 2002, named I.TECH, which then also opened a branch in Dubai in 2006, U.A.E.
-It is a prominent institution in that region which mainly focuses on web designing and development.
-There are many other institutions contributing towards education in Information Technology.
-It is clear from the interest of the people that this region needs some Great Government I.T. institution.
-In November 2009 the Government of Pakistan also opened a Great Technical College named LAL-MEER technical college in the Union of Kot Addu.
+It mainly focuses on web designing and development.
+There are many other institutions contributing towards education in information technology.
+In November, 2009, the Government of Pakistan also opened LAL-MEER technical college in the Union of Kot Addu.

 Health centres

-There is one government civil hospital and several private hospitals in the city, beside much small government and private hospitals in the union councils.Following is the Tehsil-Level Hospital (THQ hospital) in the city:
+There is one government civil hospital and several private hospitals in the city, beside much small government and private hospitals in the union councils.
+Following is the Tehsil-Level Hospital (THQ hospital) in the city: